marc-ferre/nanomito/README.md

 - **Automatic sample filtering** from sample sheet (only declared barcodes/aliases processed by default)
 - Automatically skips 'unclassified' folder (use `--include-unclassified` to process it)
 - Integrated archiving workflow (enabled by default, use `--skip-archiving` to disable)
+- Optional export workflow after finalization (enabled by default, disable with `--skip-export`, override name with `--export-name`)
 - Manages job dependencies automatically (analysis → archiving → finalize)
 - Supports selective workflow execution with filtering options
 - Validation of option compatibility